Guindy

 Sri Veera Anjaneya Temple today

 Sri Hanuman installed by those biragis continued to be worshiped by the locals thereon.
-In the course of time, Sri Hanuman was also called as ‘Sri Veera Anjaneyar’and the Mangamma kulam had changed to Mankulam.
-However, the sanctity of Sri Veera Anjaneya continued to attract people from far off places.
+Over time, Sri Hanuman was also called ‘Sri Veera Anjaneyar’and the Mangamma kulam had changed to Mankulam.
+However, the sanctity of Sri Veera Anjaneya continued to attract people from far-off places.

 Location of the Temple